balvi/cuba-component-declarative-controllers/README.md

 Those hook methods have the same semantics as the standard CUBA controller hook methods.
 For more information you can take a look at the corresponding CUBA docs for [AbstractLookup](https://doc.cuba-platform.com/manual-6.6/abstractLookup.html) and [AbstractEditor](https://doc.cuba-platform.com/manual-6.6/abstractEditor.html).

+### Field-based Annotations

+Field based annotations are useful if you want to enhance a particular Component on the page.

+You can find the example for this in the example-project: [@IconCommentedEntities](https://github.com/balvi/cuba-example-declarative-comments/blob/master/modules/web/src/de/balvi/cuba/example/declarativecomments/web/iconcommented/IconCommentedEntities.groovy)

 That's it.